deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Moses deflated.
 The object inside was plain old technology after all.
 Wrapped in static-free plastic and a cradle of packing foam.
 It was drab, metallic and functional: all bare screw heads, electrical connectors and data ports, and the alien runes were probably warnings, warranty void stickers, and the serial number.

-"…Figures." he sighed.
+"...Figures." he sighed.
 "Why the flashy lines?"

-"Those are…emotional indicators.
+"Those are...emotional indicators.
 They tell Guvnurag that the object inside is delicate and should be handled carefully." the female explained.

 "They're emoticons."
 Thomas translated.